Programs for Everyone

 - Students will be considered undergraduates for the purposes of financial aid, tuition, and class standing until their undergraduate degree has been awarded.
 Once students are awarded their undergraduate degree, they will be considered graduate students for the purposes of financial aid and tuition.

 - Students who are accepted into an accelerated master’s degree program may also take courses under the senior rule policy.
+Students must consult the graduate program regarding the number of senior rule courses that may be used toward an accelerated master's degree.

 - Additional information for academic departments may be found in the accelerated master’s University Senate degree policy.